-PERSONAL I DETAILS: Name Address Postcode Phone Email PLEASE INDI CATE WHICH COURSE YOU ARE APPLYING FOR: Foundation S Studies in Relational Gestalt Counselling Y1 Y2 Advanced Cli nical Training in Relational Gestalt Psychotherapy Y3 Y4 APPLICANTS MUST PROVIDE: '- Inforr how i 2.
-A det Information Pack including a brief statement about why you have chosen this course and how it fits into your personal and professional needs at this stage in your life post or email this information to this application with a \$180 non-refundable applic to Gestalt Therapy Australia, at PO Box 60, Brunswick West, Victoria saltcentre.com.au e and Policy read and agree to comply with the Personal Integrity & Professiona (available on the website) and agree to make any necessary disclosur oplication process.
-Signed: Date plications close 8th November 2019; applications will still be accepted after er this da te
+PERSO NAL DETAILS: Name Addres s ••••• • • • • • • • • • • • • • • • • • • • • Postcode ••••• Phone Email ••••• PLEASE INDICATE WHICH COURSE YOU ARE APPLYING FOR: Foundo ation Studies in Relational Gestalt Counselling Y1 Y2 Advanced Clinical Training in Relational Gestalt Psychotherapy Y3 Y4 APPLIC CANTS MUST PROVIDE: An introductory letter that addresses the key selection criteria as outlined in the Student Information Pack.
+Please note that your application must include a brief statement about why you have chosen this course and how it fits into your personal and professional needs at this stage in your life.
+A detailed professional CV with contact details of two referees (personal and professional) that identifies details of any personal therapy including date, duration and therapist. attach this information to this application with a \$180 non-refundable applicati il to Gestalt Therapy Australia. ion fee and pos I have read and agree to comply with the Personal Integrity & Professional S Policy (available on the website) and agree to make any necessary disclosure this application process.
+Signed: : und applications close 6th November 2020; applications will still be accepted after t ng to availability.
+Early application is advised. his date